This guide originally published in 2016 – and is regularly updated with new prices and links

 Suits from most retailers come as standard within a range of 0.4 to 0.5mm.
 These present a good balance of flexibility, durability and sensation.
 The difference between 0.4 and 0.5 is immediately noticeable though, and as a personal preference, I think a surf suit should definitely be a bit thicker.
 0.45mm latex is also available.

 If you’re wanting coloured latex, you’ll tend to find that a thicker latex request such as 0.8mm will result in a significantly reduced range of colours to choose from.
 Talking of which…

 Classic or colourful: Choosing the design of your rubber

 Picking a colour combo

 Choosing an interesting design or colour combination can really transform a suit.
 I’m not here to tell you which colours and designs are the best, that’s entirely down to your opinion.
-I’ve seen bright pink look awesome, so go for it, and make it your own!
+I’ve seen bright pink and vivid lime greens look awesome, so go for it, and make it your own!

 Whilst there are thousands of possible combos, many people opt to go for the classic look.
 No colour, just black.
 This has a really striking effect, especially when polished up.
 If you’re into gimping up head to toe, the featureless black look really adds to the dehumanisation and anonymity.
 Hot.

 Rather than choosing from combinations, some suits make it easy by coming in pre-designated colours, such as the very sexy tri-singlet from Regulation.

 A warning about white

 When choosing colours it can be tempting to look at white latex as an option.
 It looks stunning, and the idea of a full suit in pure white sounds like it’d be incredible and stand out from everything.
 It would, but only for a short while.